MRCIEU/PHESANT-MR-pheWAS-BMI/3-PHESANT/README.md

 b) Generating PHESANT-viz visualisation

-We generate the JSON required by the PHESANT-viz D3 visualisation:
+We generate the JSON required for the PHESANT-viz D3 visualisation:

 ```bash
 sh generatePHESANTviz.sh